BankruptCoder144/mini-aspire/README.md

 * This is a maven project so we can test, build and run using mvn commands :
   * Run Tests : `mvn test`
   * Build and generate jar : `mvn install`
-* This will generate a jar file in target folder [mini-aspire-0.0.1-SNAPSHOT.jar](target%2Fmini-aspire-0.0.1-SNAPSHOT.jar)
-* Run the jar file to start the server : `java -jar mini-aspire-0.0.1-SNAPSHOT.jar`
+* Run as spring-boot application from maven : `mvn spring-boot:run`
 * Once started you can use postman or swagger that I have integrated in the server

 ## Predefined Data :